Welcome!

 For a full list of her publications and projects, go to alexketchum.ca.

 Educational history: Ketchum's doctorate from McGill's Department of History was supported by the FRQSC (Fonds de Recherche du Quebec).
 Her dissertation focused on feminist restaurants, cafes, and coffeehouses in the United States and Canada from the 1972-1989.
 She has a MA in History and Women and Gender Studies also from McGill University and a Honors BA in Feminist, Gender, and Sexuality Studies from Wesleyan University.
+She received a Graduate Certificate in Digital Archives Management in 2024.

 email: alexandraketchum@gmail.com